 This is important because rising temperatures will influence heart rate and core temperature.
 Both elevate over time without an increase in workload and this forces the body to increase sweat rate to cool itself.
 It is therefore crucial that a driver’s cardiovascular fitness is of the highest level, to allow the body to function under such duress and minimise fatigue.

 Throughout the weekend, drivers and teams keep their clocks and watches to European time zones, so the acclimation process doesn’t involve the additional (and often depressing, difficult) task of altering sleep and meal timings ahead of the event.
 However, staying on European time in Singapore means that blackout curtains are vital: bedtime usually begins at around 06:00.
-Oddly for staff at Hilton's Conrad Centennial hotel, which is just a short walk from Turn 6 along Raffles Boulevard and 10-minutes from the paddock, Fernando and Stoffel can often be seen wandering down for breakfast at 14:00 which equates to 08:00 in Europe.
+Oddly for staff at Hilton's Conrad Centennial hotel, which is just a short walk from Turn 6 along Raffles Boulevard and 10-minutes from the paddock, Carlos and Lando can be seen wandering down for breakfast at 14:00 which equates to 08:00 in Europe.

 The race starts in full darkness at 20:10 local time.
 But for non-time-altered drivers, this is the equivalent of a regular mid-afternoon race in Europe.
 In addition, the hugely powerful trackside lighting system does a fantastic job of rendering the track in near-daylight conditions.
 It’s not quite perfect, however, and the drivers usually compensate by using an anti-glare visor.
 The issue of visual impairment has not been commonly raised by the drivers.